MileHacker Logo

 • A passport is a form of identification while in Canada.

-• Canada's bilingual heritage is part of its character.
+• Canada's bilingual heritage is a portion of its character.

 • For details on Canadian customs and borders, review official government sites.